rhaiscript/book/src/about/non-design.md

 ---------------------------------------

-Due to this intended usage, Rhai deliberately keeps the language simple and small by omitting advanced language features such as classes, inheritance, interfaces, generics, first-class functions/closures, pattern matching, concurrency, byte-codes VM, JIT etc.
-Focus is on _flexibility_ and _ease of use_ instead of raw speed.
+Due to this intended usage, Rhai deliberately keeps the language simple and small by omitting advanced language features such as classes, inheritance, interfaces, generics, first-class functions/closures, pattern matching, concurrency, byte-codes VM, JIT etc. Focus is on _flexibility_ and _ease of use_ instead of raw speed.

-Avoid the temptation to write full-fledge application logic entirely in Rhai - that use case is best fulfilled by more complete languages such as JavaScript or Lua.
+Avoid the temptation to write full-fledge application logic entirely in Rhai &ndash; that use case is best fulfilled by more complete languages such as JavaScript or Lua.

 Thin Dynamic Wrapper Layer Over Rust Code